BISICLES-users/bisicles-stats/README.md

 ### `amrstats_functions.py`

-Functions which run the stats file tool and output a pandas dataframe, can be run both with or without a mask file.
+Functions which run the stats file tool and outputs a pandas dataframe, can be run both with or without a mask file.

 ### `LRF_functions.py`